-- 11.1.1 The Hospital's intranet; and - 11.1.2 Appropriate workplace conduct training, including training as to what protections are available to stakeholders that make a disclosure covered by this Policy. - 11.2 This policy will be made available to external stakeholders of the Hospital via the Hospital's website. - 11.3 The Hospital will provide specialist training to all of its Eligible Recipients and Whistleblower Protection Officers with regard to their responsibilities under this Policy.
+- 11.1 This policy will be available to internal stakeholders of the Hospital via wide dissemination of the policy including via: - 11.1.1 The Hospital's Quality Management System, LogiQC; and - 11.1.2 Appropriate workplace conduct training, including training as to what protections are available to stakeholders that make a disclosure covered by this Policy. - 11.2 This policy will be made available to external stakeholders of the Hospital via the Hospital's website. - 11.3 The Hospital will provide specialist training to all of its Eligible Recipients and Whistleblower Protection Officers with regard to their responsibilities under this Policy.